theDebugger811/theDebugger811.github.io/_posts/2020-03-27-IntroducingTrajnetpp.md

   - social intelligence
 ---

-In this blog post, I provide a kickstart guide to our recently released TrajNet++ framework for human trajectory prediction.
-We recently released TrajNet++ Challenge for doing agent-agent based trajectory prediction as part of [ICRA workshop on Long Term Human Motion Perediction](https://motionpredictionicra2020.github.io).
+In this blog post, I provide a kickstarter guide to our recently released TrajNet++ framework for human trajectory prediction.
+We recently released TrajNet++ Challenge for agent-agent based trajectory prediction as part of [ICRA workshop on Long Term Human Motion Perediction](https://motionpredictionicra2020.github.io).
 Details regarding the challenge can be found [here](https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge).
-This post will focus on utilizing the TrajNet++ framework for easily creating datasets and learning models human motion prediction.
+This post will focus on utilizing the TrajNet++ framework for easily creating datasets and learning human motion prediction models.

 Overview
 ========

-On a high-level, Trajnet++ constitutes of four primary components:
+On a high-level, Trajnet++ constitutes four primary components:

 1. [Trajnetplusplustools](https://github.com/vita-epfl/trajnetplusplustools): This repository provides helper functions for trajectory prediction.
 For instance: trajectory categorization, evaluation metrics, prediction visualization.